shuting12/-cosme-review-extraction-and-cleanup/README.md

 # -cosme-review-extraction-and-cleanup
 @cosme reviews analysis to understand how the website ecosystem works

-First python file for scrapping
-2nd file for review compiling and treatment
+First python file for scrapping; 2nd file for review compiling and treatment